 The bill seeks to amend and reenact various sections of the Code of West Virginia concerning election regulation and campaign finance.
 It introduces new definitions, including "corporation" and "membership organization," and clarifies reporting requirements for financial statements from candidates and their committees.
-Notably, it allows corporations and membership organizations to contribute to candidates and political action committees, while establishing limits on these contributions.
-The bill also revises existing definitions, such as "electioneering communication," and introduces terms like "financial agent" and "independent expenditure" to better define roles and financial activities in election campaigns.
+The legislation allows corporations and membership organizations to contribute to candidates and political action committees, while also establishing limitations on these contributions.
+Additionally, it revises existing definitions, such as "electioneering communication," to enhance clarity and transparency in political financing.

 Engrossed Version: 3-8-1a, 3-8-5a, 3-8-5c, 3-8-8